StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 The stack in Amazon Web Service is created by
 `$ ./create.sh UdacityCapstoneProject infrastructure.yml parameters.json`.
 After running the CloudFormation script with parameters, the stack appears with all ressources and outputs as displayed in the figure below.

 ![spawn_infrastructure.png](doc/spawn_infrastructure.png)

 **Note**: When the stack is deleted, all it's entities are removed as well.
-If the stack is created manually, one has to keep track of destruction of all resources after the infrastructure is not longer needed.
+If the entities are created manually, one has to keep track of destruction of all entities after the infrastructure is not longer needed.

 #### Spawn a Repository in Elastic Container Registry
 As part of the stack, a repository is created in Amazon Web Service' Elastic Container Registry (ECR).